 Historically, solid waste management has been a very reactive system; we have designed waste management infrastructure around the quantities and types of waste that are generated (up to 2.5 billion metric tons globally).

-The goal of the Center for Circular Materials Management (C2M2) is to shift the paradigm to proactive materials management.
+The goal of Circular Materials Management is to shift the paradigm to proactive materials management.
 This means thinking about managing materials before any “waste” is produced.
 And instead of thinking of our systems as linear models of produce › consume › dispose, consider byproducts and discards as inputs to other systems, mimicking what we observe in nature with cycles of nutrients.

-C2M2 will use concepts of the Circular Economy and Green Engineering Principles to examine materials and products along their entire value chain.
+The Circularity Informatics Lab (CIL) led by Jenna Jambeck uses concepts of the Circular Economy and Green Engineering Principles to examine materials and products along their entire value chain.
 Waste management needs to become materials management.
-C2M2 utilizes tools of materials flow, life-cycle assessment, and existing frameworks to conduct analyses and provide data that can assist with decision-making.
+CIL utilizes tools of materials flow, life-cycle assessment, and existing frameworks to conduct analyses and provide data that can assist with decision-making.